-COVID-19 as well as the current multiple crises in the areas of energy and food as well as armed conflicts have exacerbated poverty worldwide.
-In addition, a change in global and national priorities is already becoming apparent – at the expense of social sectors such as health.
+COVID-19 as well as the current multiple crises in the areas of climate, energy and food as well as armed conflicts have exacerbated poverty worldwide.
+In addition, a change in global and national priorities is recognisable – at the expense of social sectors such as health.
+The US policy of ‘de-funding’ multilateral structures as well as its own development co-operation structure (USAID) is a drastic expression of this.
 The consequences are higher mortality rates, undernourishment and a general increase in vulnerability.
 Poverty, in turn, heightens the risk of becoming ill – and in many countries, it also means that inadequate treatment or no treatment at all are the only affordable options.

 In view of the effects of climate change and increasing fragility in a number of KfW's partner countries, their need for support will remain high.
-During the COVID-19 crisis, KfW has proven that it is able to mobilise market funds at short notice and implement budget funds quickly.
-It is also successfully involved in mobilising private capital for global health and goods in the form of funds, impact investment platforms and access programmes, thus helping to ensure that new quality-assured and urgently needed medicines, diagnostics or vaccines increasingly find their way to less privileged countries.
+During the COVID-19 crisis, KfW has proven that it is able to mobilise funds at short notice and implement programmes quickly.
+It is also successfully involved in mobilising private capital for global health and goods in the form of funds, impact investment platforms and access programmes.
+In this way, it helps to ensure that new quality-assured and urgently needed medicines, diagnostics or vaccines increasingly find their way to less privileged countries.

 One Pager Climate change and the increasing burden of non-communicable diseases (NCDs)